 4. MTV Cribs: Remote Team Addition

-In this twist on the classic MTV reality, this team activity gives people an opportunity to give a mini-tour of their crib.
+In this twist on the classic MTV reality show, this team building activity gives people an opportunity to give a mini-tour of their crib.
 Maybe it’s just a tour of the backyard or the home office, but sharing our current habitats with each other allows us to feel just a little bit closer to one another.

 5. Recipe Roundup and Cook-Off

-With limited options for dining out, there’s never been a better time to explore new culinary creations.
+With limited dining options, there has never been a better time to explore new culinary creations.
 In this bonding activity, team members all submit their own favorite recipes.
 While a taste-tested cook-off may be impossible, team members can share their culinary creations with the group and give their (not-so) secret tips for perfecting their dish.
-With ingredients scarce in many places, cooking nowadays involves added challenge and creativity.
-The activity also provides ideas for new menu items to try yourself in the future!
+With ingredient scarcities in many places, cooking nowadays involves added challenge and creativity.
+Most importantly, this activity also provides ideas for new menu items to try yourself in the future!

 6. Gardening Competition

 In the realm of epicurean pursuits, gardening has become a fun, time-consuming, meditative, and fulfilling activity during quarantine.
-We take serious pride in our office plants at Align and many of us enjoy the hobby of plant caretaking, even if we’re still working on our green thumbs.
-Sharing garden ideas, tricks, and tips in a slack channel or weekly call is a great way to bring team members together, regardless of gardening ability, around a shared pursuit.
+We take serious pride in our office plants at Align and many of us enjoy recreational horticulture, even if we’re still working on our green thumbs.
+Sharing garden ideas, tricks, and tips in a slack channel or weekly call is a great way to bring team members together–regardless of gardening ability–around a shared pursuit.